kdave/btrfs-progs/Documentation/DocConventions.rst

--  generic links can use the free form link syntax with description ```Link text <https://example.com>`__`` (note the double underscore, this is *anonymous* link and does not create a reference) or plain link that will auto-render to a clikable link https://example.com
+-  generic links can use the free form link syntax with description ```Link text <https://example.com>`__`` (note the double underscore, this is *anonymous* link and does not create a reference) or plain link that will auto-render to a clickable link https://example.com

 -  in manual pages: always use full link as it's meant to be read in terminal output and must allow copy&paste